 Finding Success & Making New Connections

-One of our favorite things about Kait is that she is a young woman who is carrying decades of family knowledge into the next generation.
+One of our favorite things about Kait is that she is a young woman who intentionally carries decades of family wisdom into the next generation.
 She grew up in a little town called Tonasket, Washington, where they don’t even have stop light!
 Yet her keen ability to use new techonology, Facebook, and other forms of social media has garnered her more visibility than many city-dwellers.
 As one of the next American greats, she shows us how to till the digital land while picking apples by hand.

 The key to Kait’s success is in her ability to make a heart-connection with customers.
 She uses social media as a strategy to give a face to her brand but—through the process—she also gets a chance to get to know more about her buyers.

 She says, “Growing up, we would pick the fruit and send it off to the warehouse, but we never knew where it was actually going.
 But with social media, I can see where it ends up.
 I can see how happy it makes people.
 There is a lot of satisfaction there.”

 1) We heard that you are very popular among hunters.
 How did this start?